rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

  - GitLab CE (v10.2.3)

 4. Open the `params/gitlab` file and complete the following params

 <p class="tip">
-Note - The values here for the LDAP and BIND credentials will be provided by your tutor.
+<b>NOTE</p> - The values here for the LDAP and BIND credentials will be provided by your tutor.
 </p>
 ```
 LDAP_BIND_DN=uid=<BIND_USER>,ou=People,dc=<YOUR_DOMAIN>,dc=com